JuliaAnten/Read-A-Lot/PROCESS.md

 # Day 9 - 16 june
 ### Ideas from the presentation
-- force app to portrait mode
+- Force app to portrait mode
-- pre-render as soon as an answer is clicked so you don't have to wait when the next button is clicked.
+- Pre-render as soon as an answer is clicked so you don't have to wait when the next button is clicked.
 - Interesting possibilities: Add different genres and difficulties and look at the bookshelve.

 # Day 10 - 19 june
 - Struggled with the google books API.
 The right book isn't always the first book.
 Figured out one big problem.

 # Day 11 - 20 june
+- Fixed problems with wrong books.
+- Forced game to portrait mode.
+- Added streak and high score to shared preferences.
+- Implemented high score